-Overall, it can be stated that the CAR-T cell therapy procedure shows relevant differences to the previous treatment standard with regard to the various therapy steps.
+Overall, it can be stated that the CAR T-cell therapy procedure shows relevant differences to the previous treatment standard with regard to the various therapy steps.
 In addition, suitability for high-dose therapy with autologous or allogeneic stem cell transplantation is not the same as patients' suitability for CAR-T cell therapy, which in principle represents a possible therapy option for a larger patient population.

-While the product class of CAR-T cell therapies for the treatment of B-cell lymphomas has been established in healthcare for some time after at least two prior therapies, axicabtagene ciloleucel and lisocabtagene maraleucel were only recently approved for the second-line treatment of B-cell lymphomas in close proximity to each other.
-The benefit assessment procedure for lisocabtagene maraleucel was also only recently completed.
-A hint for a considerable additional benefit was identified here (resolution of 16 November 2023).
+While the product class of CAR-T cell therapies for the treatment of B-cell lymphomas has been established in healthcare for some time after at least two prior therapies, axicabtagene ciloleucel and lisocabtagene maraleucel were later approved for the second-line treatment of B-cell lymphomas in close proximity to each other and subject to benefit assessment.
+In the benefit assessment, a hint for a considerable additional benefit of lisocabtagene maraleucel compared with induction chemotherapy with R-GDP, R-ICE or R-DHAP followed by high-dose therapy with autologous stem cell transplantation was identified (resolution of 16 November 2023).
 For the therapeutic indication under assessment, the product class of CAR-T cell therapies is thus a new treatment option that should be compared with the same appropriate comparator therapy in accordance with Section 6 paragraph 3 AM-NutzenV in conjunction with Chapter 5 Section 6, paragraph 5, sentence 1 VerfO in order to ensure a standardised assessment.